gc-victor/gitingest-zed-extension/README.md

     - Go to **Extensions Manager** (`Ctrl+Shift+X`).
     - Click **Install Dev Extension**.
     - Select the `git-ingest-extension` folder you cloned.
+    - Click **Rebuild**.
+    - It can take some time to do the build.
+Be patient.

 3. **Verify Installation**